 Another church, the Missionary Baptist Church, formed in Cades Cove in 1839 by members of the Primitive Baptist Church, who were dismissed because they favored missionary work.
 This was something that Baptists everywhere had to deal with throughout the entire nation.

 The North-South lane crosses Cades Cove, and was part of a family-to-family road system that was created around the 1840s.
 It serves as a short cut back to the campground or even out of the Cove itself.
-The Olivers bought land in the Cove in 1826 and their Cades Cove lodging remained in the family until the Great Mountains Smoky Park was built.
+The Olivers bought land in the Cove in 1826 and their Cades Cove lodging remained in the family until the Great Smoky Mountains National Park was created.
 This home is typical of many found on eastern frontier.

 Another road built from a trail is Copper Road Trail, built into a wagon trail by Joe Cooper.
 It was built to Maryville in the 1830s.
 Today it is a ten-mile foot trail near the Foothills Parkway.
 If you look closely, you can still see the ruts and groves of even more roads throughout the Cove.

 The Cades Cove Visitor Center and Sights to See

 The Cades Cove Visitor Center is open daily during the summer and fall: usually from around the middle of April all throughout October.
 The visitor center has it’s own rich history: it was constructed in 1972 and unlike many of the Cades Cove cabins, it is not a historical structure.
 However, there are employees there that will provide information on the wonders of Cades Cove and assist in emergencies.
 Their exhibits include references to the rural life in the mountains around 1900.
 You can see interpretive literature, post cards, films, maps, and more.